jessepav/libgdx-wiki-old/Reading-and-writing-JSON.md

 ## <a id="overview"></a>Overview ##

-libgdx can perform automatic object to JSON serialization and JSON to object deserialization.
+libGDX can perform automatic object to JSON serialization and JSON to object deserialization.
 Four small classes make up the API:

   * `JsonWriter`: A builder style API for emitting JSON.
   * `JsonReader`: Parses JSON and builds a DOM of `JsonValue` objects.